 Q: How many individual products using EmpathyWorks can interact with each other?

 A: There is no limit.
-Interactions require very little processing power, so hundreds or thousands of individuals can interact every second.
+Millions of individuals can interact every second.